gohugoio/hugoDocs/content/en/getting-started/quick-start.md

 hugo
 ```

-To learn how to _deploy_ your project, see the [host and deploy] section.
+To learn how to _deploy_ your project, see the [host and deploy][] section.

 ## Ask for help

-Hugo's [forum] is an active community of users and developers who answer questions, share knowledge, and provide examples.
+Hugo's [forum][] is an active community of users and developers who answer questions, share knowledge, and provide examples.
 A quick search of over 20,000 topics will often answer your question.
 Please be sure to read about [requesting help] before asking your first question.

 ## Other resources

-For other resources to help you learn Hugo, including books and video tutorials, see the [external learning resources](/getting-started/external-learning-resources/) page.
+For other resources to help you learn Hugo, including books and video tutorials, see the [external learning resources][] page.

 [Ananke]: https://github.com/theNewDynamic/gohugo-theme-ananke
 [are different applications]: https://learn.microsoft.com/en-us/powershell/scripting/whats-new/differences-from-windows-powershell?view=powershell-7.3
 [demonstration site]: https://gohugo-ananke-theme-demo.netlify.app/
 [documentation]: https://github.com/theNewDynamic/gohugo-theme-ananke#readme
 [draft, future, and expired content]: /getting-started/usage/#draft-future-and-expired-content
+[external learning resources]: /getting-started/external-learning-resources/
 [forum]: https://discourse.gohugo.io/
 [front matter]: /content-management/front-matter/
 [Git submodule]: https://git-scm.com/book/en/v2/Git-Tools-Submodules